Reasons Why Your Dog Is Not Sleeping At Night

 There are dozens of causes for disturbances to the canine sleep-wake cycle.
-These causes lead them to the dog not sleeping, frequently awaken during the night whining, restless, crying, barking, and pacing.
+These causes lead to the dog not sleeping, frequently waking up throughout the night whining, restless, crying, barking, and pacing.
 When the nighttime ritual of trying to get your pup back to sleep has run its course, you bear the frustration of yet another sleepless night.
 When your pup is finally ready to settle down at 9 a.m., it is now time for you to head out the door for your full, exhausting day of work.

 According to PetMD, dogs sleep 12 to 14 hours a day.